calaldees/KaraKara/player2/README.md

     the `file://` protocol will do a tiny bit of stubbing to force `hostname=karakara.org.uk` and `queue_id=demo`,
     and it will talk to the real live server from then on.
+- Theme Variations
+  - eg `theme_var=lite` can be used to disable animations

 ## Dev Setup: